keelly-wang/Particle-Waves/README.md

 # Particle Waves
 ParticleWaves uses computer animation to simulate 2D elastic collisions between particles.
 Additionally, the user can create barriers and sinusoidal particle jets to simulate a variety of particle and wave phenomena.
-The simulation is based on the laws of physics, under the following assumptions and simplifications:
+The simulation is based on the laws of physics, under the following assumptions and simplifications: <br>
 • All collisions between particles, and between particles and barriers, are elastic.
-That is, both momentum and energy are conserved.
+That is, both momentum and energy are conserved. <br>

-• All particles have equal radius and mass.
+• All particles have equal radius and mass. <br>

-• Rotation and spin effects are ignored.
+• Rotation and spin effects are ignored. <br>

-• Gravitational forces are ignored.
+• Gravitational forces are ignored. <br>

-<strong> Features </strong>
+<strong> Features </strong> <br>

-A. Random distribution.
-By clicking the “Random” button, 500 particles are randomly distributed over the screen and given random initial velocities.
+<strong> A. Random distribution.</strong> By clicking the “Random” button, 500 particles are randomly distributed over the screen and given random initial velocities.
 The average speed is set by the slider below.
-Additional controls over random generation (number of particles, orientation, speed variance, etc.) have been conceptualized but not implemented.
+Additional controls over random generation (number of particles, orientation, speed variance, etc.) have been conceptualized but not implemented.<br>
 ![](images/image1.jpg)

 If the user wants to generate a particle with a custom position and velocity, they can do so by selecting New → Particle.